Skip to Main Content

 At Hope Libraries, we subscribe to several full text databases of published primary sources.
 They are searchable by keyword, so you can do very precise searches on your topic in newspapers, magazines and journals.
 Because these databases are so large t is helpful to narrow by date range to the time period in which you are interested.

-Harper's Weekly (HarpWeek)
+Harper's Weekly (HarpWeek) This link opens in a new window

 Content/Description: Provides illustrations, photographs, maps, and issues of Harper's Weekly publications, a prominent American 19th century newspaper.